Battle of Soldatskaya

-Battle of Soldatskaya or Raid on Soldatskaya Stanitsa was a significant episode during the Russo-Circassian War, highlighting the fierce resistance of the Circassian (Kabardian) people against Russian imperial expansion in the North Caucasus.
+Battle of Soldatskaya or Raid on Soldatskaya was a episode during the Russo-Circassian War, highlighting the fierce resistance of the Circassian people against Russian expansion in the North Caucasus.

 History

 In the early 1825s, a Kabardian force of around 1,000 horsemen, led by Prince Zhambolat, Kantemir Basaev, and Roslambek Batokov, launched a raid on the Russian Cossack settlement of Soldatskaya Stanitsa.
 The attack resulted in the destruction of the stanitsa and the capture of civilians.